-- 2. If you are the administrator, and are logging in for the first time, the various ways to determine the CN8000A's IP address are described in the Appendix on page 159. - 2.
+- 2. If you are the administrator, and are logging in for the first time, the various ways to determine the RCM101A's IP address are described in the Appendix on page 137. - 2.
 If a Security Alert appears, click Continue to this website.

-The security certificate can be trusted (See Trusted Certificates, page 168, for details).
+The security certificate can be trusted (See Trusted Certificates, page 146, for details).

-3. The CN8000A login page appears:
+The RCM101A login page appears:

-- 4. Provide a valid Username and Password (set by the CN8000A administrator), then click Login to continue. - Note: 1.
+- 3. Provide a valid Username and Password (set by the RCM101A administrator), and click Login to continue. - Note: 1.
 If you are the administrator, and are logging in for the first time, use the default Username: administrator; and the default Password: password.
-For security purposes, we strongly recommend you remove these and give yourself a unique Username and Password (see User Management, page 32). - 2.
+For security purposes, the system will prompt you to change the login password.
+The password must be different from your login password. - 2.
 If you supplied an invalid login, the authentication routine will return this message: Invalid Username or Password.
 Please try again.
-If you see this message, log in again being careful with the Username and Password. - After you have successfully logged in, the CN8000A Main Screen appears:
+If you see this message, log in again being careful with the Username and Password. - 4.
+After you have successfully logged in, the RCM101A Main Screen appears: